Interact with Solana Programs

 📘

 Solana programs are on-chain executable codes that power the decentralized applications (dApps) and other functionalities within the Solana blockchain.
-They enable smart contract-like behavior, where developers can write logic to process transactions and manage state.
+They enable smart contract-like behavior, allowing developers to write logic that processes transactions and manages state.

-A Solana transaction is a set of instructions bundled together to be executed automically on the blockchain.
+A Solana transaction is a set of instructions bundled together to be executed automatically on the blockchain.
 It typically consists of the following components:

 1. Signatures: A list of cryptographic signatures to authorize the transaction.